 AND WE’RE FOREVER PINNING RECIPES AND INSPIRATIONAL IDEAS ON PINTEREST – JUST CLICK TO FOLLOW US.

-- Measure exactly 3 cups chopped pineapple into a large bowl.
+Measure exactly 3 cups chopped, well-drained pineapple into a large bowl.
 Stir in exactly 6 cups of sugar (level sugar off with a knife) and Sriracha.
 Let stand 10 minutes, stirring occasionally.

 **Certo seems to be located in a different area at almost every grocery store.
 I just ask one of the clerks where they have "the jam and jelly making supplies" if I have any problem and they direct me to the right place.